epsi-rns/epsi-rns.github.io/_posts/webdev/2018-08-09-bootstrap-cli.markdown

 *	Pantheon: pantheon-files

-I know it looks dumb explaining this,
+I know it looks dumb explaining this, but sometimes I met people who does not have a clue about this.
-But sometimes I met people who does not have a clue about this.
+I respect all the reader, both beginner and expert.

 {% highlight bash %}
 $ thunar &